Go to Accredited Courses

 Overview & Who Should Attend

-Participants for this nationally recognised qualification should be in a supervisory or team leader role or be an aspiring team leader/ supervisor who is (or will be) accountable for the outputs and results of a small team.
-The course would be suitable for both established team leaders who wish to check their approaches and refresh their knowledge and skills, and those who require to up-skill in order to establish themselves as a team leader/supervisor.
+This course is suitable for both established team leaders and those who find themselves newly promoted into a team leader role and is designed to help navigate the issues related to managing and co-ordinating the work of small teams.
+It covers all of the core elements required to build confidence when managing others including how to set and manage goals for individuals and teams, communicate effectively, give timely feedback in the right way and create conditions for productive working.
 The course does not have any formal entry requirements, however participants must be either practising or potential team leaders in order to be able to gain the most from the course in terms of applying the learning and obtaining feedback from the workplace for development purposes.
 The course is delivered in a practical way to appeal to a variety of learning styles and to encourage participation.

 By the end of the course participants will :

-- Have a better understanding of the knowledge, skills and behaviuros to perform well within a team leader role including the difference between authority and accountability.
+- Have a better understanding of the knowledge, skills and behaviours to perform well within a team leader role including the difference between authority and accountability.

 - Be more competent and confident when managing small teams of people within the workplace.